 - SOLIDWORKS Simulation tools help engineers to ensure that a device’s behavior will be within design limits, reliable, and avoid thermal or stress-induced failures.

-- Enterprise PDM allows the design team to search and optionally reuse existing design documents as well as manage newly created documents and versions.
+- PDM allows the design team to search and optionally reuse existing design documents as well as manage newly created documents and versions.

 - SOLIDWORKS Composer and eDrawings allow design concepts to be easily shared with external vendors, suppliers, customers, and other non-CAD users.